Bitaom/Amazon-SageMaker-image-classification/README.md

 The input of the algorithm is in augmented manifest format, referring to the location of images on the S3 bucket and their labels.
 The manifest file format is in JSON Lines in which each line represents one sample.
 SageMaker reads the training and validation data separately from different channels, so the training and validation manifest files are stored on different channels in the same bucket.
 The algorithm supports image/png, image/jpeg, for inference.

-## IMBA Image Classification
+## Image Classification

 We use SageMaker image classifier algorithm for this project.
 The first step is Fine-tuning the Image classification model, and passing the manifest files as the input to the model.
-The coding for training the classifier is available in [SageMaker\_image\_classification](https://console.aws.amazon.com/codesuite/codecommit/repositories/IMBA-image-classification/browse/refs/heads/main/--/SageMaker_image_classification?region=us-east-1)
+The coding for training the classifier is available in [SageMaker\_image\_classification](https://github.com/Bitaom/Amazon-SageMaker-image-classification/blob/main/SageMaker_image_classification.py)

 **Training parameters**